 The Tokyo Biennale is set to take place mainly across the 4 wards – Chiyoda City, Chuo City, Bunkyo City, and Taito City – of the Northeastern area of central Tokyo.
 An area rich in historical and cultural value, it is known across the nation as a region with many spots of interest.
 Yet, there has never been a concrete program in which these neighboring regions work together.

-Through its programming, the Tokyo Biennale will improve the circulation of people and activities, while building area branding, in order to picture the city in 2020 and beyond.
+Through its programming, the Tokyo Biennale will improve the circulation of people and activities, while building area branding, in order to picture the city.

 Driving walking potential between the areas.